unwantedfriedchicken/rpgmakermz-plugins/source/UFCTowerDefense/README.md

 ### **$gameMap.isWaveEnd()**

 This is for checking if the wave is end, it will check if every monster is defeated and every wave is spawned

+---

+## Released Game

+[**Adventurer Guild**](https://unwantedfriedchicken.itch.io/adventurer-guild-the-barrier-defender) This plugin is made because of this game, it's more complicated than prev demo since it's complete game, this is game using old version of this plugin, you can see the source, with download source version